 There are nearly 50 different classes in Solo, and twice that if you count the Ladies classes.
 Classes are based on the car you're driving, plus the modifications made to the car.
 So, this can be a complicated question to answer.

-Since it is up to the individual competitor to class his/her car you should read the SCCA Solo rules available from the national SCCA website: http://www.scca.com/solo/content.cfm?cid=44517, as well as our Regional Supplemental Regulations that describe our regional classes.
+Since it is up to the individual competitor to class his/her car you should read the SCCA Solo rules available from the national SCCA website: www.scca.com/solo/content.cfm?cid=44517, as well as our Regional Supplemental Regulations in the Discussion Forum.